oliora/ppconsul/README.md

 using ppconsul::Consul;
 using namespace ppconsul::agent;

-// Create a consul client with using of a default address ("127.0.0.1:8500") and default DC Consul consul;
+// Create a consul client that uses default local endpoint `http://127.0.0.1:8500` and default data center Consul consul;
 // We need the 'agent' endpoint for a service registration Agent agent(consul);